STM Job Cuts: Unions Concerned, Quebec Standoff, and Future Service Impact

 But for Chrystine Montplaisir, advisor to the Canadian Union of Public Employees, these cuts will still have consequences.

-“They always say that the service will not be affected, but [dans les emplois de bureau] there are still strategic positions that could have an impact [sur le service] “, she maintains, claiming to be in nothingness.
+“They always say that the service will not be affected, but [dans les emplois de bureau] there are still strategic positions that might have an impact [sur le service] “, she maintains, claiming to be in nothingness.

 Quebec and the municipalities have been engaged in a standoff for several months over the financing of transport companies, an offer of $238 million having been deemed insufficient.